Canadian Football League: Jeffrey Orridge era (2015–2017)

 The Toronto Argonauts entered a period of transition off the field, with new ownership and a new stadium.
 The Argonauts were sold by politician/businessman David Braley to Bell Media and MLSE chairman Larry Tanenbaum.
 At the start of the 2016 season the Argos moved to BMO Field after more than twenty seasons at the Rogers Centre (formerly called the SkyDome from 1989 to 2005).
 Construction on the New Mosaic Stadium for the Saskatchewan Roughriders was completed in October 2016 and the first game was played in the 2017 season.

-In 2015, Michael Sam signed a two-year contract with Montreal Alouettes of the CFL, becoming the first openly gay player in the league's history.
+In 2015, Michael Sam signed a two-year contract with the Montreal Alouettes of the CFL, becoming the first openly gay player in the league's history.
 Sam left the team the day before the first preseason game, citing personal reasons.
 As reported by Fox Sports, Sam returned to Montreal to continue his professional football career.
 He left again on August 14, this time permanently, again citing personal reasons.

 Immediately following the 2015 season Jeffrey Orridge announced a re-branding for the CFL, including a new logo, motto, uniforms for all nine teams and website.
 After not having a drug enforcement policy in effect for the 2015 season the league and the CFLPA agreed to a new drug policy.
-In 2017, the Board of Governors and Jeffrey Orridge agreed to part ways, effective June 30, 2017; Orridge cited "differing views on the future of the league" between him and the Board of Governors for the departure, with both sides stating the decision was mutual and amicable.
+In 2017, the Board of Governors and Orridge agreed to part ways, effective June 30, 2017; Orridge cited "differing views on the future of the league" between him and the Board of Governors for the departure, with both sides stating the decision was mutual and amicable.
 His last day as commissioner was June 15, 2017.
 Jim Lawson, the CFL's Chair of the Board of Governors, took over the duties of interim Commissioner until a suitable replacement was found.